marv1913/OHDM_Traveler/README.md

 1. Clone this repository
 2. Create a schema in your Postgres DB where the routing results will be stored (routing for example).
 3. Under *src/main/config* you will find two example csv files, **odhm_parameter_example.csv** and **search_parameter_example.csv**.
-Insert in the second row of both files the required information, you can find more info about this under [odhm_parameter.csv](#odhm_parametercsv).
+Insert in the second row of both files the required information, you can find more info about this under [Parameters](#parameters).
 4. Run jar **or**
 5. Set in build.gradle
 ```java